freeCodeCamp/guide/src/pages/accessibility/accessibility-basics/index.md

 Let's take a small break.
 I want you to go look at a really well-designed web page.
 It can be any page.
 Go on, I'll wait.

 Back?
 Ok, great.
 Now, look at the page again but disable all CSS.
 Does it still look good?
 Is the content on the page still in a logical order?
 If so, great.
 You found a page with decent HTML structure.
 (One way to easily view a page without CSS is to load the site in WebAIM's <a href='http://wave.webaim.org' target='_blank' rel='nofollow'>WAVE Web Accessibility Evaluation Tool</a>.
-Then click on the "no style" tab to see it without styles.)
+Then click on the "No Styles" tab to see it without styles.)

 If not, great.
 Now you get an impression on what I have to deal with on a daily basis when I come across a badly structured website.